Learning Objectives:

 Possible Answer

-It is healthcare that many people believe should receive greater government funding.
-What they argue is that access to healthcare is a basic human right.
-Without adequate investment, it is the most vulnerable members of society who will suffer the most.
-(3 clefts: 2 It-clefts and 1 What-cleft)
+Many people believe that governments should increase spending on public health.
+What they argue is that it is a basic human right.
+Without adequate funding, it is vulnerable groups that suffer the most.

 📝 Exercise 5: Short Essay Practice (With Cleft Sentence Checklist)

-Instructions: Write a paragraph (80–100 words) responding to the IELTS Task 2 question below.
+Instructions: Write a paragraph or two (80–100 words) responding to the IELTS Task 2 question below.
 Use at least two cleft sentences.

 Task: